![]() |

 |

-End parts for the roof bows were cut with the plasma cutter, but the result was not great, so there was a lot of grinding to do.
-The twelve pieces are ground as pairs, so they'll go together square.
-The straigt pieces were also cut, and welding these up is next on the to do-list. |
+The end parts for the roof bows were cut with the plasma cutter.
+The twelve pieces are ground in pairs, so they'll go together square.
+The straight pieces were also cut, and welding these up is next on the to do-list. |

 |